otseng/biblemate/README.md

 # BibleMate AI

-BibleMate AI is a groundbreaking, autonomous AI agent designed to revolutionize your Bible study.
+**BibleMate AI** is a groundbreaking, autonomous AI agent designed to revolutionize your Bible study.
 It can create study plans, coordinate multiple Bible tools, and take multi-step actions to complete complex Bible-related tasks, such as conducting an in-depth study of a particular Bible passage.

-## Core Features
+## ✨ Core Features

-*   **Autonomous AI Agent:** BibleMate AI can work independently to fulfill your bible study requests.
+- **Autonomous AI Agent:** BibleMate AI can work independently to fulfill your bible study requests.
-*   **Multi-step Task Execution:** It can break down complex tasks into smaller, manageable steps and execute them sequentially.
+- **Multi-step Task Execution:** It can break down complex tasks into smaller, manageable steps and execute them sequentially.
-*   **Rich Toolset:** Comes with over 40 built-in bible tools, powered by our comprehensive bible suite, the [UniqueBible App](https://github.com/eliranwong/UniqueBible).
+- **Rich Toolset:** Comes with over 40 built-in bible tools, powered by our comprehensive bible suite, the [UniqueBible App](https://github.com/eliranwong/UniqueBible).
-*   **Customizable and Extensible:** Advanced users can customize existing tools or add new ones to suit their specific needs.
+- **Customizable and Extensible:** Advanced users can customize existing tools or add new ones to suit their specific needs.
+- **Flexible AI Backend:** Supports a variety of AI backends via [AgentMake AI](https://github.com/eliranwong/agentmake).

-## Supported OS
+## 🖥️ Supported Platforms

+- Windows
+- macOS
+- Linux
+- ChromeOS
-Windows / macOS / Linux / ChromeOS / Android (via Piexel Terminal / Termux Terminal)
+- Android (via Piexel Terminal / Termux)

-## Supported Backends
+## 🧠 Supported AI Backends

 Powered by AgentMake AI, BibleMate AI offers users the flexibility to use various AI backends.
 Read more at https://github.com/eliranwong/agentmake#supported-backends